AndrewKolosowski/prep-tracker-backend/README.md

   ```
   > Note: `--no-allow-unauthenticated` keeps the service off the public internet.
 Only principals you grant `roles/run.invoker` can call it.
 (The deployer can also call it.)

-2. Optional: Set IAM roles for other users or service accounts
+(Optional) Set IAM roles for other users or service accounts
   ```bash
   gcloud run services add-iam-policy-binding prep-tracker-api \
     --region us-central1 \